sjoerdvankreel/firefly-synth-2/static/Manual.md

 #### CV Outputs
 * Velo: MIDI key velocity
 * Key: MIDI key note (excluding microtuning)
-* RndUni/RndNorm: 3x random generators fixed at voice start, both normal and gaussion.
+* RndUni/RndNorm: 3x random generators fixed at voice start, both normal and gaussian.
 * GrpRndUni/GrpRndNorm: likewise, but these are the same across all voices in a global unison group.

 ### Global Note